cstevenson98/Tree-Physics/README.md

 # Tree-Physics
-Rending and integrating dynamics of tree-like spring systems.
+Rendering and integrating dynamics of tree-like spring systems.